magento/devdocs/src/cloud/docker/docker-manage-database.md

 1. Place the resulting SQL file into the `.docker/mysql/docker-entrypoint-initdb.d` folder.

-   The `{{site.data.var.ct}}` package imports and processes the SQL file the next time you build and start the Docker environment using the `docker-compose up` command.
+   The `{{site.data.var.ct}}` package imports and processes the SQL file the next time you build and start the Docker environment using the `docker compose up` command.
 When you build, you must add the `--with-entrypoint` option to the `ece-docker build:compose` command.
 This option configures the directories for the imported database.
 See [Service configuration options][].

 {:.bs-callout-tip}
 Although it is a more complex approach, you can use GZIP to import the database by _sharing_ the `.sql.gz` file using the `.docker/mnt` directory and import it inside the Docker container.